7.0 Employment Policies and Procedures for Administrative and Professional Faculty

 7.2.2 Initial Appointment and Reappointment

-Search procedures for administrative and professional faculty positions are the same as those for instructional faculty positions.
-Faculty search resources are available on the human resources website.
+Search procedures for administrative and professional faculty positions are similar to those for instructional faculty positions.
+Faculty search resources are available on the Department of Human Resources website.
 Please refer to that website for detailed information on the search process.
-Further guidance for searches involving certain administrative faculty positions (e.g., dean, vice president, or president) is included in other sections of this handbook.
+Further guidance for searches involving senior administrative faculty positions (e.g., dean, vice president, or president) is included in other sections of this handbook.

 Some administrative and professional faculty may be appointed on a “restricted” rather than “regular” appointment.
-The special conditions of temporary, restricted appointments are described in section 2.6.4, “Restricted Appointments.”
+The special conditions of temporary, restricted appointments are described in chapter two, “Restricted Appointments.”

 Appointment to an administrative or professional faculty position does not carry any aspect of tenure.
-Faculty who achieve tenure or continued appointment in an academic department retain their tenure or continued appointment.
-On occasion, requests are made by outside candidates, particularly for administrative appointments in academic areas, for an appointment with tenure and rank in an academic department comparable to that held at the previous institution.
-Review and approval by the department head or chair, the departmental promotion and tenure or continued appointment committee, the dean, the provost, and the president is required before a decision is made to extend a firm offer that includes the granting of tenure or continued appointment.
-Review and approval by the department promotion and tenure or continued appointment committee shall be sought before a decision is made to extend a firm offer at a rank other than lecturer to an administrative or professional faculty.
+Senior administrators who achieve tenure or continued appointment in an academic department retain their tenure or continued appointment.
+On occasion, requests are made by outside candidates, particularly for senior administrative appointments or administrative appointments in academic areas, for an appointment with tenure and rank in an academic department comparable to that held at the previous institution.
+Review and approval by the department head or chair, the departmental promotion and tenure or continued appointment committee, the dean, the provost, and the president is required before a decision is made to extend a firm offer that includes the granting of tenure or continued appointment to a senior administrator or administrator in an academic area.
+Review and approval by the department promotion and tenure or continued appointment committee shall be sought before a decision is made to extend a firm offer of tenure or of a rank other than lecturer to an administrative or professional faculty.

 7.2.3 Degree Verification

-Prior to employment, human resources verifies the highest degree earned for salaried administrative and professional faculty members.
+Prior to employment, the Department of Human Resources verifies the highest degree earned for salaried administrative and professional faculty members.
 Verification is conducted through the National Student Clearinghouse or other certified vendor.
-In cases where human resources is unable to complete the verification for any reason, the candidate is responsible for providing an original transcript to human resources within 30 days of notification by the university.
-Employment is contingent upon verification of appropriate credentials.
+In cases where the Department of Human Resources is unable to complete the verification for any reason, the candidate is responsible for providing an original transcript to the Department of Human Resources within 30 days of notification by the university.
+Initial and/or continued employment is contingent upon verification of appropriate credentials.

-Administrative or professional faculty who teach credit courses are responsible for providing an original transcript to the teaching department for verification of appropriate credentials in accordance with the faculty credentialing guidelines found in section 2.5.9, “Faculty Credentialing Guidelines,” and on the provost’s website.
+Administrative or professional faculty who teach credit courses are responsible for providing an original transcript to the teaching department for verification of appropriate credentials in accordance with the faculty credentialing guidelines found in chapter two, “Faculty Credentialing Guidelines,” and on the provost’s website.

 7.2.4 Academic Year Appointments for Administrative and Professional Faculty